Home / Saving / Snoop App Review – A Path To Successful Budgeting?

 Once you have done this for all of your banks and other providers, you can then see all of your transaction data within the app, and apply all of the features outlined below to your finances.

 Some people may see some negative connotations with the word snoop.
-However, once you look at the features of Snoop the product, it does seem to make more sense.
-A big part of what Snoop offer is to identify wasteful spending, and recommend where you can save, for example of subscriptions, utilities bills etc. In a way, they are snooping on your spending, but ideally to benefit you.
+However, once you look at the features of Snoop the budgeting app, it does seem to make more sense.
+A big part of what Snoop offer is to identify wasteful spending, and recommend where you can save, for example of subscriptions, household bills etc. In a way, they are snooping on your spending, but ideally to benefit you.

 Snoop App Features